rainycape/memcache/README.md

 ## About

 This is a memcache client library for the Go programming language (http://golang.org/).
-This is high performance fork of the original library at http://github.com/bradfitz/gomemcache.
+This is a high performance fork of the original library at http://github.com/bradfitz/gomemcache.
 The following is a comparison between the original library and this one: